BSc (Hons) Sports Therapy

 After graduation you’ll be qualified to work as a sports therapist for professional teams, clubs and private clinics.
 You’ll be able to pursue a career in exercise management and rehabilitation, or as a physiotherapy assistant.

-Studying a course accredited by The Society of Sports Therapists also enables access to the additional training you’ll need to work in professional football and rugby as well as pursue accreditation yourself.
+Studying our course unlocks the training you’ll need to work in professional football and rugby as well as pursue accreditation.
 Alternatively, you may choose to further your studies at postgraduate level in an area like sports medicine, sports science and physiotherapy.

 We will help you gain the skills and experience to help you get established in a competitive industry and have the confidence that you need to succeed.
 We have been helping graduates gain high level careers in Sports Therapy for many years, and we can offer you a tried and tested path for getting into the profession.